OliverFlecke/OliverFlecke.github.io/content/post/prolog_sudoku_solver.md

 date: 2020-10-31
 ---

-## TL;DR

-Just want to see the code?
-You can find it [here on GitHub](https://github.com/OliverFlecke/algorithms-prolog/blob/master/src/sudoku.pl).

 ## Primer

 A few days ago, I was doing a [Sudoku](https://en.wikipedia.org/wiki/Sudoku), a puzzle game similar to cross word puzzles, but where the goal is to fill out every cell with a number.